-I am happy to Skype or ZOOM with students of all ages—that means adults and their book clubs, too!
-I can provide an hour-long session with a 30 to 40-minute presentation plus time for Q&A.
+I am happy to Skype or Zoom with students of all ages—that means adults and their book clubs, too!
+I can provide an hour-long session with a 30 to 40-minute presentation plus time for a Q&A.

 I do ask a small fee for such presentations, but the amount is negotiable if you are doing an all-class or all-grade read of one of my books, or if my presentation is tied to a book fair where my works are sold.
 I ask you to guarantee that you will not record my presentation to share with others.

 Workshops can complement or be substituted for school assemblies or be offered as a stand-alone opportunity.

 The Craft of Research and Writing